mysql/mysql-utilities/doc/man/mysqldbexport.rst

    Use bulk insert statements for data.

+.. option:: --comment-rpl

+   Place the replication statements in comment statements.
+Valid only with --rpl option.

 .. option:: --display=<display>, -d<display>

    Control the number of columns shown.
 Permitted display values are **brief**